 Kare-Kare sauce is made with aromatics, peanut butter, and sometimes crushed peanuts.
 It gets its signature yellow-orange color from annatto, along with peanut butter.

 Peanut butter and a thickener give kare-kare a smooth, rich texture.
 Adding ground peanuts will give the sauce a grainy texture.

 The signature yellow-orange color of kare-kare comes from annatto along with peanut butter.
 Its flavor is very subtle and does not change the taste of the dish.
 If not available, feel free to leave it out.
 I'm tempted to suggest saffron, but I haven't tried it in kare-kare.

 Kare-Kare typically contains bok choy, a Chinese cabbage.
-Other types of cabbage, including green, savoy, or napa cabbage can also be used.
+You can also use green, savoy, or napa cabbage.

 Kare-Kare sauce is made with unsweetened creamy peanut butter, sometimes with ground peanuts as well.

-Foods that are moist or creamy kare-kare tend to spoil faster.
-Microorganisms love moisture or water, so they can grow and ruin your food.
+Foods that are moist or creamy, like kare-kare, tend to spoil faster.
+Microorganisms love moisture, so they can grow and ruin your food.

 Ground rice is another reason why some kare-kare quickly spoil.
 To avoid this issue, do not leave kare-kare at room temperature for more than two hours.
 Refrigerate leftovers or freeze them to extend their shelf life.

 Yes.
 Kare-Kare freezes well, though it may slightly alter the texture of the vegetables.
-Defrost before reheating in a microwave or on the stovetop.
+Defrost before reheating in the microwave or on the stovetop.

 While kare-kare is high in protein and nutrients, it's also high in calories, cholesterol, and saturated fats.
 As with any food, eat in moderation.

-Kare-Kare on its own tastes bland, with not much salt added.
-The sautéed shrimp paste it's served with is quite salty, but you will only need a small amount of it.
+Kare-Kare, on its own, tastes bland and doesn't have much salt added.
+It is served with sautéed shrimp paste that is quite salty, though you only need a small amount.

 Based on my recipe for kare-kare, a serving contains approximately 565 calories.